Warholm world record in hurdles epic, Mihambo soars to long jump gold - RFI

 The Czech Republic's Barbora Spotakova was also a surprise early casualty, the 2008 and 2012 gold medallist finishing just outside the qualifying places to miss out on the final.#photo2

-In Tuesday's evening session of track and field all eyes will be on Jamaica's Elaine Thompson-Herah as she attempts to complete back-to-back Olympic 100m-200m gold medals.
+In Tuesday's evening session of track and field all eyes will be on Jamaica's Elaine Thompson-Herah as she attempts to complete back-to-back Olympic 100m-200m triumphs.

 Thompson-Herah, the 100m and 200m champion from the Rio Olympics, has already successfully defended her 100m title in Tokyo and victory in the 200m final would see her become the first woman in history to win four individual sprint titles.